 FAQ for Cornell’s International Community

-Answers for Cornell's international community about university coronavirus plans, academic resources, visa status, travel, and more.
+Answers for Cornell's international community about university plans, academic resources, visa status, travel, and more.

-I've heard that Cornell will be on a hybrid academic plan for the fall 2020 semester.
-Can you give me a letter confirming this decision?
+I've heard that Cornell will be on a hybrid academic plan for the spring 2021 semester.
+Can you give me a letter confirming the decision?

 I heard that the July 6 ICE guidance was rescinded on July 14.
 What does this mean?

-What if I start the fall 2020 semester under the hybrid model, but classes move online during the semester?
+What if I start the semester under the hybrid model, but classes move online during the semester?

 According to the July 24 ICE guidance, students pursuing studies in the fall 2020 school term will be able to continue study in the U.S. if their university shifts to online instruction due to the pandemic.
 If you choose to go home mid-semester, maintaining full enrollment in your online classes will maintain your SEVIS record.

 Where can I get answers to my questions about Study Away?

 The goal of Study Away is to provide international students with a local Cornell community, as well as access to educational facilities, services, and collaborations.
 Answers to your questions can be found on the Study Away FAQ page.